laurentftech/MeilisearchCrawler/README.md

-# Meilisearch Crawler
+# KidSearch API & Meilisearch Crawler

+This project provides a complete backend solution for a safe search engine like [KidSearch](https://github.com/laurentftech/kidsearch).
+It consists of two main components:

+1. A **KidSearch API Server**: A FastAPI-based server that performs federated searches across multiple sources (local Meilisearch, Google, Wikipedia) and uses a local model to semantically rerank results.
-This project is a high-performance, asynchronous web crawler designed to populate a Meilisearch instance with content from various websites.
-It serves as a companion for the [KidSearch](https://github.com/laurentftech/kidsearch) project, a safe search engine for children.
+2. A **Meilisearch Crawler**: A high-performance, asynchronous web crawler that populates the local Meilisearch instance with content from websites, JSON APIs, and MediaWiki sites.

-The crawler is configurable via a simple YAML file (`sites.yml`) and supports HTML pages, JSON APIs, and MediaWiki sites.
+This combination creates a powerful and flexible search backend, capable of delivering relevant and safe results.

 ## ✨ Features

+### KidSearch API Server
+- **FastAPI Backend**: A lightweight, high-performance API server to expose search functionalities.
+- **Federated Search**: Aggregates results from multiple sources in real-time: the local Meilisearch index, Google Custom Search (GSE), and Wikipedia/Vikidia APIs.
+- **Local Hybrid Reranking**: Fetches results from all sources, then uses a local cross-encoder model to intelligently rerank the combined list based on semantic relevance, ensuring the best content is always prioritized.
+- **Ready for Production**: Can be easily deployed as a Docker container.

+### Core Crawler
 - **Asynchronous & Parallel**: Built with `asyncio` and `aiohttp` for high-speed, concurrent crawling.
-- **Semantic Search Ready**: Can generate and index vector embeddings using the Google Gemini API for state-of-the-art semantic search.
-- **Graceful Quota Management**: Automatically detects when the Gemini API quota is exceeded and safely stops the crawl.
-- **Interactive Dashboard**: A Streamlit-based web UI to monitor, control, and configure the crawler in real-time.
 - **Flexible Sources**: Natively supports crawling standard HTML websites, JSON APIs, and MediaWiki-powered sites (like Wikipedia or Vikidia).
 - **Incremental Crawling**: Uses a local cache to only re-index pages that have changed since the last crawl, saving time and resources.
-- **Crawl Resumption**: If a crawl is interrupted (either manually or by a page limit), it can be seamlessly resumed later.
+- **Crawl Resumption**: If a crawl is interrupted, it can be seamlessly resumed later.
 - **Smart Content Extraction**: Uses `trafilatura` for robust main content detection from HTML.
 - **Respects `robots.txt`**: Follows standard exclusion protocols.
+- **Depth-First Crawling**: Prioritizes exploring newly discovered links to dig deeper into a site's structure first.

+### Search & Indexing
+- **Semantic Search Ready**: Can generate and index vector embeddings using Google Gemini or a local HuggingFace model.
+- **Graceful Quota Management**: Automatically detects when the Gemini API quota is exceeded and safely stops the crawl.

+### Monitoring & Control
+- **Interactive Dashboard**: A Streamlit-based web UI to monitor, control, and configure the crawler in real-time.
 - **Advanced CLI**: Powerful command-line options for fine-grained control.

 ![screenshot_dashboard.png](media/screenshot_dashboard_en.png)